Section 1: Introduction to the Code of Conduct

 I have a duty to act honestly.
 I must declare any private interests relating to my public duties and take steps to resolve any conflicts arising in a way that protects the public interest.

-I have a duty to promote and support these principles by leadership and example, and to maintain and strengthen the public’s trust and confidence in the integrity of NatureScot, its members and employees in conducting public business.
+I have a duty to promote and support these principles by leadership and example, and to maintain and strengthen the public’s trust and confidence in the integrity of NatureScot and its members in conducting public business.

 I must respect all other board members and all employees of NatureScot body and the role they play, treating them with courtesy at all times.
 Similarly, I must respect members of the public when performing my duties as a board member.